JKHeadley/rest-hapi/README.md

     * end - a number indicating what item number the results end with.
     * total - a number indicating the total number of matching results.

-**NOTE:** Pagination data borrowed from mongo-models [pagedFind](https://github.com/jedireza/mongo-models/blob/master/API.md#pagedfindfilter-fields-sort-limit-page-callback).
+**NOTE:** Pagination format borrowed from mongo-models [pagedFind](https://github.com/jedireza/mongo-models/blob/master/API.md#pagedfindfilter-fields-sort-limit-page-callback).

 ### Populate nested associations
 Associations can be populated through the ``$embed`` parameter.
 To populate nested associations,